anagha-google/dataproc-labs/3-dataproc-gke/README.md

 ## 5. BYO Peristent History Server

 In Lab 2, we created a Persistent History Server and a Dataproc Metastore.
-To use the two, we just need to reference it during cluster creation.
+To use the two, we just need to reference it during Dataproc cluster creation.

 ```
 ----THIS IS INFORMATIONAL---